Title: Section 405.7 - Patients' rights

 (1) Understand and use these rights.
 If for any reason you do not understand or you need help, the hospital must provide assistance, including an interpreter.

-(2) Receive treatment without discrimination as to race, color, religion, sex, national origin, disability, sexual orientation, age, or source of payment.
+(2) Receive treatment without discrimination as to race, color, religion, sex, gender identity, national origin, disability, sexual orientation, age, or source of payment.

 (3) Receive considerate and respectful care in a clean and safe environment free of unnecessary restraints.

 (4) Receive emergency care if you need it.